megamattzilla/f5_terraform/Dockerfile/README.md

 ```
 This will build an image named nginx-node1 and store the image in your local docker repository.

-This container could be ran with `docker run -d -p 9001:9001 --name=nginx-node1 --restart unless-stopped nginx-node1`
+This container could be run with `docker run -d -p 9001:9001 --name=nginx-node1 --restart unless-stopped nginx-node1`